An undiscovered place along the mighty railway from Bar to Belgrade. Disembark from the train and admire the absolute stunning sights of Lake Skadar.

 Anyhow.. arriving at Virpazar I popped out my mobile and loaded the applicaton ‘Maps.me‘.
 This nice app allows you to use GPS navigation offline!
 Meanwhile my hostess was already looking down from her appartment towards the train station and was surprised that I was walking the correct way (apparently many people cannot find the place).
 The app even told me where I had to walk up-hill where no streets existed.
 The hostess was completely stunned as she had never seen this before.
 She didn’t even have to tell me how I had to go to the town-center.
 You have to cross the train-tracks at a non-official crossing (imagine doing that in the Netherlands), where you had to walk through the bushes to get to the town-center without walking on the main road.
 And yep – ‘Maps.me’ already knew that.

 Walking through the untouched nature of Virpazar is absolutely stunning.
 It helps that the sun was shining down upon me.
-The next day I had booked a boat tour with one of the many boat-companies available, ‘Golden Frog’, to explore Lake Skadar.
+The next day I had booked a boat tour with one of the many boat-companies available, ‘Golden Frog‘, to explore Lake Skadar.
+You can view publisher site to know more about the basic supplies needed while travelling on a boat.
 This is one of the most stunning lakes I’ve ever seen.
 There’s a huge variety of nature, birds and apparently snakes.
 You can even see Albania!
-You cannot reach it via the lake because it is being monitored with security cameras.
+You cannot reach it via the lake because it is being monitored with security endzone camera systems.
 The sun was shining, I got locally made treats and after that I was even allowed to explore the lake on my own in a canoe.
 Montenegro is a stunning undiscovered country.
 It is ridiciously cheap (although Albania is even more cheaper).
 I can highly recommend it to anyone!
+Read here the Top 5 things to do in Montenegro.

 Wrapping up… I arrived back home according to schedule.. which was quite an accomplishment.
 I didn’t dare to take the local train towards Podgorica, afraid that I wouldn’t be in time for the international train.
 Instead I took a bus, which arrived 9 minutes before schedule.. but I was luckily prepared for that.
 After arriving in Podgorica it turned out that the local train was indeed delayed.
 Nevertheless I would have been able to make the transfer.
 The international train arrived with a delay of approximately 20 minutes.
 For Montenegran standards that is arriving too early!
 After a train-replacement bus-transfer in Lajkovac I arrived 10 minutes late in Belgrade.

-The international trains in Montengro are known to have delays going up to a couple of hours.
+The international trains in Montenegro are known to have delays going up to a couple of hours.
 For me it was quite essential that I would make the 2 and half hours transfer on the night-train to Budapest.
-Otherwise my Interrail ticket would have been expired before I could get home.
-But as said, with a few minutes delay I had plenty enough time for the night-train to Budapest.
+Otherwise my Interrail ticket would have been expired.
+But, with a few minutes delay I had plenty enough time for the night-train to Budapest.
 I even got myself a bed supplement for only 10 Euro’s.

-After neglecting the facts that the reading-light didn’t fucntion, the curtains couldn’t be closed, the airco wasn’t operational, the serbian police searching through my luggage and the conductor confiscating my tickets (which is standard procedure.. but feels odd – you will get them back in the morning) I was able to sleep rather well.
-In the middle of the night I was shortly woken up by the Hungarian customs.
-They needed to check passports – and with only 20 minutes delay I arrived at 6 in the morning in Budapest (not even feeling tired).
+After neglecting the facts that the reading-light didn’t function, the curtains couldn’t be closed, the airco wasn’t operational, the serbian police searching through my luggage and the conductor confiscating my tickets (which is standard procedure, you will get them back in the morning) I was able to sleep rather well.
+In the middle of the night I was shortly woken up by customs.
+They needed to check passports – and with only 20 minutes delay I arrived at 06:00 in Budapest (not even feeling tired).
 From Budapest a luxurious RailJet brought me all the way to Salzburg, and after transfers in Munich and Hannover the journey ended in Osnabrück, close to the Netherlands.